 - if our company or substantially all of its assets are acquired.

 We do not store Platform Data for any longer than we need it.
 In the case of our Publisher Solutions, we generally do not keep information about users for longer than sixty (60) days.
 For our Advertiser Solutions, we keep Platform Data about users for up to two years after we collect it.

 If you wish to have your information deleted or request that we no longer use your information to provide you services, please email us at dpo_US@emxdigital.com.

 Your Choices for Limiting the Use and Disclosure of Your Personal Data

 You may decide that you want to opt-out of Interest Based Advertising (“IBA”).
 You may also wish to use browser settings to modify your preferences.
 (Please note that while most browsers accept our cookies by default, in certain cases, like Safari, cookies are blocked by default by the browser settings.)

 EMX is a member of the Network Advertising Initiative (“NAI”) and adheres to its Codes of Conduct.
 NAI offers an online opt-out platform to allow customers to limit use of their data and provides general information related to IBA.
 If you wish to opt out of interest-based advertising in general, click here, or if located in the European Union click here.
-We also use these opt-out cookies to indicate that a California data subject has opted out from EMX’ sale of their data to third-parties.
 Please note that EMX does not treat opt-out users differently other than the fact that will continue to receive generic ads instead of ads targeted to their interests.